-The SAP is a HM Revenue & Customs approved share incentive plan which offers income tax and National Insurance advantages.
+The SAP is a tax preferential employee share plan (a "Schedule 2 SIP") which offers income tax and National Insurance advantages.
 The SAP is operated in conjunction with a trust (the "Trust") in which the Shares will be held on the employees' behalf.
 The SAP provides for four main types of Shares to be used.
 They are:

-- "Partnership Shares" the employee can use up to £1,500 of his/her salary in any tax year (or, if less, 10% of his/her salary in any tax year) to buy Partnership Shares.
-The trustee of the Trust (the "Trustee") will purchase Partnership Shares on the employee's behalf using contributions deducted from his/her pre-tax earnings. - "Matching Shares" his/her employer will give the employee up to two free Shares for each Partnership Share the employee buys, up to the maximum contribution the employee is permitted to make. - "Free Shares" his/her employer will award the employee a number of free shares up to a maximum value of £3,000 in any tax year. - "Dividend Shares" dividends paid on his/her shareholding by the Company are accumulated (up to a maximum of £1,500 in a tax year) and used to buy additional Dividend Shares.
+- "Partnership Shares" the employee can use up to £1,800 of his/her salary in any tax year (or, if less, 10% of his/her salary in any tax year) to buy Partnership Shares.
+The trustee of the Trust (the "Trustee") will purchase Partnership Shares on the employee's behalf using contributions deducted from his/her pre-tax earnings. - "Matching Shares" his/her employer will give the employee up to two free Shares for each Partnership Share the employee buys, up to the maximum contribution the employee is permitted to make. - "Free Shares" his/her employer will award the employee a number of free shares up to a maximum value of £3,600 in any tax year. - "Dividend Shares" dividends paid on his/her shareholding by the Company are accumulated and used to buy additional Dividend Shares.